It is a collection of pus that develops in response to infection or trauma.

 An untreated infection in the middle ear can lead to a brain abscess.

-An infection can spread from a nearby area, and this accounts for between 14 and 58 percent of brain abscesses.
+An infection can spread from a nearby area, which accounts for between 14 and 58 percent of brain abscesses.

 Infections that can trigger a brain abscess include:

-- Mastoiditis, an infection of the bone behind the ear.
+- Mastoiditis is an infection of the bone behind the ear.

-The location of the abscess may depend on the site and type of original infection.
+The location of the abscess may depend on the size and type of initial infection.

-A brain abscess can be the result of trauma, such as neurological surgery or a penetrating brain injury.
+A brain abscess can result from trauma, such as neurological surgery or a penetrating brain injury.